kellsaro/XbrlParser/README.md

 # XbrlParser: from XML to Json

-A Java RESTful api that converts XBRL-based financial documents from XML to Json format.
+Back-End is a Java REST API that converts XBRL-based financial documents from XML to Json format.
+Front-End is a Angular app.

 How to convert a xBRL-XML report to xBRL-JSON (via file): https://youtu.be/Xr6v4jL535w;